bprinty/vuex-reflect/docs/guide/models/properties.md

             */
             get: () => {},
             /**
-             * Shorthand for easily renaming a model property.
-In this case,
+             * Shorthand for easily renaming a model property when data is
+             * received **from** the API.
+In this case, `originalName` in
-             * `originalName` in the payload for this model will be cast to
+             * the payload for this model will be cast to `myProp` when the
-             * `myProp` when the model is used and casted back to `originalName`
+             * model is used and casted back to `originalName` when data are
-             * when data are sent back to the application API.
+             * sent back to the application API.
              */
             from: 'originalName',
+            /**
+             * Shorthand for easily renaming a model property when data is sent
+             * to the API.
+In this case, the model property will be renamed to
+             * `apiName` when requests are sent to the application API.
+             */
+            to: 'apiName',
         },
     };
   }